preactjs/preact/CONTRIBUTING.md

 ## Commonly used scripts for contributions

-Scripts can be executed via `npm run [script]`.
+Scripts can be executed via `pnpm run [script]`.

 - `build` - compiles all packages ready for publishing to npm.
-Pass package directories after `--` to build only selected packages, for example `npm run build -- . hooks compat`
+Pass package directories as arguments to build only selected packages, for example `pnpm run build . hooks compat`
 - `test` - Run all tests (linting, TypeScript definitions, unit/integration tests)
 - `test:ts` - Run all tests for TypeScript definitions
 - `test:vitest` - Run all unit/integration tests.